COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 - Sunday, Nov.
 1: 12,741 tests administered, resulting in 179 (1.4 percent) positive cases.

-A breakdown of confirmed and new COVID-19 cases in Suffolk, according to the county Department of Health as of Tuesday, Nov.
-3:
+A breakdown of confirmed and new COVID-19 cases in Suffolk, according to the county Department of Health as of, Nov.
+4:

 - Shelter Island: 13.